 Yet, the majority (74 percent) of IT workers said they would still rather do their jobs on-site, mostly for the camaraderie that comes with physically being in the workplace.

 So what's a facilities manager to do?
 The answer for a growing number of business is hoteling.
-Using space management software, FMs can determine how to us real estate within their building most effectively.
+Using space management software, facilities managers can determine how to us real estate within their building most effectively.